gravitational/teleport/rfd/0069-proxy-peering.md

 With these metrics we will be able to see if throughput begins to flatten as more streams are being used.
 If this does become an issue additional tcp connections will need to be created.

 ### Reverse Tunnel Agent Pool
 Changes to the reverse tunnel agent and agent pool are required to support this design.
 The existing implementation creates a connection to every proxy.
-The new implementation will decide how many connections to create dynamically based on the `ClusterNetworkingConfig`.
+The new impelementation will decide how many connections to create dynamically based on the `ClusterNetworkingConfig`.
 If the `proxy_peering` tunnel strategy is configured the agent will try to create the configured number of connections.
 If the `agent_mesh` tunnel strategy is configured then a connection to every proxy will be created.
 Old agents can continue connecting to every proxy regardless of the tunnel strategy.

 As mentioned above the `proxy_peering` tunnel strategy will have a default `agent_connection_count: 1`.
-This is more likely to lead to unavailability to a subset of agents during network partitions and cluster upgrades.
-To help minimize this a higher `agent_connection_count` can be configured to increase the likelihood that an agent is reachable during these events.
+This is more likedly to lead to unavailability to a subset of agents during network partitions and cluster upgrades.
+To help minimize this a higher `agent_connection_count` can be configured to increase the likelyhoood that an agent is reachable during these events.

 The `proxy_peering` strategy with a fixed `agent_connection_count` is an improvement over the `agent_mesh` strategy as it allows proxy servers to scale up without impacting the number of connections agents maintain.

 ### Trusted Clusters
 Leaf clusters will continue connecting to all proxies in the root cluster.
 Supporting trusted clusters would add a non-trivial amount of work and complexity to this design and provides diminishing returns.
-It is expected that trusted clusters will not be connected at the same scale as other resources like ssh nodes and therefore will not be a big contributor to the problems we are trying to address here.
+It is expected that trusted clusters will not be connected at the same scale as other resouces like ssh nodes and therefore will not be a big contributer to the problems we are trying to address here.

 ### Cluster Upgrade
 Upgrading a cluster to support this feature will require reconfiguration the auth service as follows: